Trump skips debate, wins on social media

-NEW YORK Donald Trump was the big winner across social media on Thursday night during the seventh Republican presidential debate - despite the fact that he did not attend.
+NEW YORK Donald Trump was the big winner across social media on Thursday night during the seventh Republican presidential debate - despite the fact that he was not even there.

-In all, Trump commanded 36 percent of the Twitter traffic during the debate, according to the social media company.
-The real estate billionaire tweeted on Friday: "Great Twitter poll-and I wasn't even there.
-Thank you!"

 Senator Ted Cruz of Texas, Senator Marco Rubio of Florida, retired neurosurgeon Ben Carson and former Florida Governor Jeb Bush also gained traction on Google.

+The billionaire businessman received roughly 130,000 Twitter mentions during the debate, according to Brandwatch.
+This marked a roughly 40,000-tweet decline from the previous GOP debate - which he attended.

+In all, Trump commanded 36 percent of the Twitter traffic during Thursday night's debate, according to the social media company.

-Trump boycotted the event after Fox News refused to yield to his demand that network anchor Megyn Kelly be replaced as a moderator.
-After Fox News issued a sarcastic news release about the contretemps, Trump hosted his own event in Des Moines, a fund-raiser for veterans.
+Trump - who boycotted the event after Fox News refused to yield to his demand that network anchor Megyn Kelly be yanked as a moderator and after Fox News issued a sarcastic news release about the contretemps - hosted his own event in Des Moines, a fund-raiser for veterans.
 He was rewarded with positive social media buzz.

 Not long after he took the stage on Thursday night at his event at Drake University, a group of protesters chanted loudly.
 Trump responded: "I love the protesters in the big arena because the cameras (don’t move away from) my face."